mikeburf/Boids/README.md

 # Boids

-A BOIDs simulation written with Unity DOTS
+A BOIDs simulation written with Unity DOTS.
 Very barebones for now.

-I'll build this and put it somewhere visible once it actually looks impressive
+Changes I'd like to make:
+- Configuration and camera control
+- Switch from spatial hashing to a quadtree
+- Implement some behavior from the [original boids paper](https://www.red3d.com/cwr/papers/1987/boids.html).